 - 1. Parents will be called to take the child home. - 2.
 The nurse will give a notification letter to the parents picking up the child and explain the procedures for eliminating nits/lice. - 3.
-The nurse will check students in the class where the case was found and also check siblings or notify other buildings where siblings attend. - 4.
-A letter will be sent to all parents of students in the class where nits/lice were found. - 5.
+The nurse will check students in the class where the lice was found and also check siblings or notify other buildings where siblings attend. - 4.
 The student must be brought to school by a parent/guardian and will be rechecked by the nurse before readmission to school and bus transportation.
-If the verification of treatment form is returned and no nits or lice are found, the student will be readmitted. - 6.
-For persistent cases, the assistance of the Department of Health may be solicited.
+If the verification of treatment form is returned and no nits or lice are found, the student will be readmitted. - For persistent cases, the assistance of the Department of Health may be solicited.

-In Case of Nurse Absence
+Case of Nurse Absence